 Publicity – “An act or device designed to attract public interest; specifically: information with news value issued as a means of gaining public attention or support.
 Also: The dissemination of information or promotional material.”

 A music publicist is hired as a member of your team to represent you to the media.
-Media is traditionally defined as editors and writers of newspapers, magazines, blogs, podcasts, and television.
+Media is traditionally defined as editors and writers of blogs, podcasts, newspapers, magazines, and some TV bookers.
 Some publicists may also cover radio for interviews or live sessions on tour stops.
-But if you want to get on the radio charts (like CMJ), you will need a radio promoter.
+But if you want to get on the radio “charts” which is really not a thing (like CMJ which BTW is dead so don’t strive or you will look like a moron), you will need a radio promoter.

 A music publicist’s job is to liaise with the press.
 In other words, a publicist establishes working relationships between you and those in the media.
-You should not expect them to get you a booking agent or gig, a label deal, or any other type of marketing deal.
+These days the media means BLOGS unless you are Sia or Drake then by all means go for The New York Times.
+You should not expect your publicist to get you a booking agent or gig, a label deal, or any other type of marketing deal.
 That is what a manager is for.
-A savvy and well-connected music publicist may be able to hook you up with all of the things mentioned above, but it is not in his or her job description.
+A savvy and well-connected music publicist may be able to hook you up with all of the things mentioned above, but it is not in her job description.

 Remember, as the artist, you are the buyer, and you are shopping for music PR.
 You’re in the driver’s seat.
 It’s your money and your music that enables publicists to stay in business.
-Hiring a publicist is like hiring the next guitar player for your band.
-You have to choose someone you like, who jives with your vision and your short-term and long-term goals.
+Hiring a publicist is like hiring another guitar player for your band.
+You have to choose someone you like, who is in alignment with your vision, your short-term and long-term goals.
 Everyone on your team has to be on the same page for you to advance.
 All too many times I’ve heard that a publicist was hired in spite of the artist’s personal opinions.
-You should like your publicist, and they should be the right fit for you.
+You should like your publicist, and she should be the right fit for you.

 3. With Publicity, You Pay for Effort – Never for Results.

-I’ve had disgruntled artists call me and say, “I hired a publicist and I only got six articles.
-That cost me $1,000 per article!”
-Unfortunately, this is not how you quantify a PR campaign.
-You pay for the amount of time, effort, and consideration the publicist makes on your behalf.
-Now, of course, you should get some and even many results.
+Ever head something like this: “I hired a publicist and I only got six placements.
+That cost me $1,000 per placement” Unfortunately, this is not how you quantify a PR campaign.
+You pay for the amount of time, effort, and strategy the publicist makes on your behalf.
+It is up to you to help make sure time, effort, and strategy are part of the equation….
+Of course, you should get many results.
 Getting nothing is totally unacceptable.
-But you never know when your publicist’s efforts will show up months, and sometimes even years, after your campaign is complete.
-Not everyone who is going to see your YouTube video is going to view it the day you post it.
+But you never know when your publicist’s efforts will show up months, and sometimes like a year, after your campaign is complete.
+For example: Not everyone who is going to see your YouTube video is going to view it the day you post it but overtime the right person can see it and, an amazing thing may happen.
+And don’t forget you CAN do all of your own PR (read our handy dandy 3-part guide here!) – it just takes a LOT of time and effort.

 4. A PR Campaign Needs to Be Planned Well in Advance.

-For long-lead press (meaning, for example, magazines with national distribution like Rolling Stone), the editors put their publications to bed three full months before they are published.
-So if your album is coming out in October, you must have it ready to go, artwork and all, in July.
-Of course, not every PR campaign focuses on national press, but no publicist will take you on with zero lead-time, so you definitely need to prepare lead-time for every scenario.
+For long-lead press (meaning, for example, magazines with national distribution like Rolling Stone, and Vanity Fair ), the editors put their publications to bed months before they are published.
+So, if your album or EP is coming out in October, you must have it ready to go, artwork and all, in July.
+Of course, not every PR campaign focuses on national press, but understand that with little or zero lead-time, it makes planning a bit more tricky, so you definitely need to prepare lead-time for every scenario.

-- National Campaign – 3-4 months before the release
+- National Campaign – 3-4 months before release

 - Tour Press Campaign – 4-6 weeks before the shows

-- Local Campaign – 4-6 weeks before placement
+- Online Campaign – 4-6 weeks before placements will start to happen

-- (Placement = blog article, album review, calendar listing, podcast/radio interview, etc.)
+- (Placement = blog post, feature article, review, calendar listing, podcast/ online radio interview, etc.)

 5. The 4 Components of a Press Kit.

-In today’s digital world, a thorough one page press kit consists of four parts: the bio; the photo(s); the articles, quotes & album reviews; the music.
+In today’s digital world, a thorough one page press kit consists of four parts: the bio; the photo(s); the articles, quotes & music reviews; the music.

 The Bio – Create a one-page bio that is succinct and intriguing.
 You have an original story; tell it!
 I strongly advise hiring a bio writer.
 If you are not ready to pony up the cash, consider enlisting an outside source to help you.
 I find that people who are great storytellers make great bio writers.